wingify/wingify.github.io/_posts/2017-10-04-migrating-towards-yarn-webpack.markdown

 ### Converting to Webpack 2 - A transcendent journey ahead

 In the beginning, it looked like just porting the `require.js` configuration to Webpack and we're done.
 A big NO!
-This thought is absolutely wrong.
+This thought was absolutely wrong.
 There were so many scenarios we had to deal with.
 We will discuss this in detail as we move along.

-First thing first, a clear understanding of what exactly Webpack is and how does it bundle your modules is must.
-Simply copy-pasting the configuration file from the official website and tweaking it won't help in long run.
+First thing first, a clear understanding of what exactly Webpack is and how does it bundle the modules are must.
+Simply copy-pasting the configuration file from the official website and tweaking it won't help in a long run.
 One must be very clear regarding the fundamentals on which Webpack is built upon.

-Problems which we need to tackle were:
+Problems which we needed to tackle were:

-1. Different modules in the same app, having different configuration files
+1. Different modules in the same app, having different configuration files.
 2. Webpack config should be modular in itself and be able to run multiple configs at once so that we should be able to add/remove a new module easily without affecting any existing one.

 #### Installing Webpack